HigherOrderCO/Kind/blog/3-getters-and-setters.md

   obj@data{"a"}[0]
 ```

-As expected, a `Maybe` shows up only when needed (such as when getting an element from
+As expected, `Maybe` shows up only when needed, such as when getting an element from
-a list or map).
-If you end the access with a `<-`, you'll overwrite the field, immutably
+a list or map.
+To set, just end the syntax with a `<-`.
+This will overwrite the nested
+field, immutably.
 You can also use `<=` to apply a function instead:

 ```javascript
 obj3: Object